ynakagawa/blueprint-theme-industrious/README.md

 # DF Blueprint - Converting a Free HTML Template into an AEM Theme

-This is the code for the DF Blueprint Reference skin:

-##Lesson 1 - Setup AEM using DF Blueprint Archetype
+This Tutorial will walk through the conversion of a free HTML template into AEM - For use on Digital Foundation Blueprint based AEM implementations.
+While a Free HTML Template from Templated was used, the idea is that any CMS or other existing website's "skin" can be migrated over to AEM easily.

+The output of this tutorial is to illustrate how the Front End work can happen within the context of an Adobe Experience Manager platform.

+## Lessons
 1. Creating an AEM Project using the DF Blueprint Archetype
 2. Arranging the HTML for easier AEM Import & creating the AEM Clientlibs
 3. Configuring your AEM Page template
 4. Container Component
 5. Embed Component

+## Lesson 1 (Optional) - Setup AEM using DF Blueprint Archetype
+_**Please skip ahead if you have already installed AEM with the BP Archetype**_

+1. Create a AEM Project Archetype using Maven Archetypes version 23+
 ```
 mvn archetype:generate \
   -DarchetypeGroupId=com.adobe.granite.archetypes \